faucetsdn/udmi/docs/tools/validator.md

 (e.g. missing parameters, missing components, authentication errors).

-Authentication errors are frequently encountered when the user authenticated onto the gcloud SDK does not have [sufficient permissions](../cloud/gcp/cloud_setup.md) or the wrong GCP project is set.
+Authentication errors are frequently encountered when the user authenticated onto the gcloud SDK does not have or the wrong GCP project is set.

 If no error message is given, but there are no results or the expected results are not observed, then the following troubleshooting steps are suggested to